-This policy shall apply to regular and special meetings of the Board, standing and special committee meetings of the Board, and meetings of the Board’s advisory committees.
+This policy shall apply to all meetings of the Board, as well as all meetings of public bodies under the authority of the Board.

-Whenever an individual member wishes to participate from a remote location, the law requires a quorum of the Board to be physically assembled at the primary or central meeting location, and there must be arrangements for the voice of the remote participant to be heard by all persons at the primary or central meeting location.
-The reason that the member is unable to attend the meeting and the remote location from which the member participates must be recorded in the meeting minutes.
-When such individual participation is due to an emergency or personal matter, such participation is limited by law to two meetings or 25 percent of the meetings of the public body per member each calendar year, whichever is fewer.
+Whenever an individual member wishes to participate from a remote location, the law requires a quorum of the public body to be physically assembled at the meeting location, and there must be arrangements for the voice of the remote participant to be heard by all persons at the primary or central meeting location.
+The reason that the member is unable to attend the meeting and the remote location from which the member participates must be recorded in the meeting minutes; however, the remote location need not be open to the public.
+When such individual participation is due to a personal matter under § 2.2-3708.2 A 1 b, such participation is limited by law to two meetings or 25 percent of the meetings of the public body per member each calendar year rounded up to the next whole number, whichever is greater.

 Individual participation from a remote location shall be approved unless such participation would violate this policy or the provisions of the Virginia Freedom of Information Act.
-If a member's participation from a remote location is challenged, then the Board shall vote whether to allow such participation.
-If the Board votes to disapprove of the member's participation because such participation would violate this policy, such disapproval shall be recorded in the minutes with specificity.
+If a member's participation from a remote location is disapproved because such participation would violate this policy, such disapproval shall be recorded in the minutes with specificity.

 ARTICLE FIVE: EXECUTIVE SESSIONS

 The Board may decide to go into executive session at any of its meetings in accordance with the laws of the Commonwealth of Virginia.
-Prior to such action, the Board must adopt a motion to go into executive session.
-The Board shall discuss only matters in an executive session as specified by the Virginia Freedom of Information Act or other applicable law.
+Prior to such action, the Board must adopt a motion to go into executive session that (i) identifies the subject matter, (ii) states the purpose of the meeting as authorized in subsection A of § 2.2-3711 of the Code of Virginia or other provision of law, and (iii) cites the applicable exemption from open meeting requirements provided in subsection A of § 2.2-3711 or other provision of law.
+The Board shall discuss only matters in an executive session that are specifically exempted from open meeting laws by the Virginia Freedom of Information Act or other applicable law and identified in the motion adopted to go into executive session.
 The Board may take no final action on any item in executive session.
-At the conclusion of any executive session, the Board must reconvene in public session and take a vote of the membership to come out of executive session.
+At the conclusion of any executive session, the Board must immediately reconvene in public session and take a roll-call or other recorded vote to be included in the minutes certifying that to the best of each member’s knowledge (i) only public business matters lawfully exempted from open meeting requirements and (ii) only such public business matters as were identified in the motion by which the executive session was convened were heard, discussed, or considered..

 ARTICLE SIX: ACTIONS OF THE BOARD

-All actions adopted by the Board shall be signed by the President and shall remain in effect until repealed, amended, or otherwise suspended by subsequent action.
+All actions adopted by the Board shall remain in effect until repealed, amended, or otherwise suspended by subsequent action.
 The Secretary shall maintain an appropriate record of all Board actions in effect and make such record available to the Board and the public upon request.

 ARTICLE SEVEN: AGENDA FOR MEETINGS

-The Board will have a published agenda for all regularly scheduled public meetings.
-Items may be placed on the agenda by the Superintendent of Public Instruction or any member of the Board through the President of the Board.
-Final decision on the placement of items on the agenda will be made by the President of the Board.
+The Board will have a published agenda for all public meetings.
+At least one copy of the proposed agenda and all agenda packets and, unless exempt, all materials furnished to the Board for a public meeting shall be made available for public inspection at the same such documents are furnished to members of the Board.

+The agenda is set by the President or person presiding over the public meeting.
 Items may be added to the agenda by a majority vote of the Board.

 ARTICLE EIGHT: CONSENT AGENDA/BOARD REVIEW PROCEDURES